LibraryOfCongress/api.congress.gov/ExpandedBillEndpointDocumentation.md

     - `<count>` (e.g. 48)
       - The number of amendments to the bill or resolution.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/amendments**)
       - A referrer URL to the amendments level of the bill API.
-Click [here](/ExpandedBillEndpointDocumentation.md/#amendments-level) for more information about the amendments level.
 - `<textVersions>`
   - Parent container for text of the bill or resolution.
 Read more [About Legislation Text](https://www.congress.gov/help/legislation-text) on Congress.gov.
   - The `<textVersions>` element may include the following children: